-A vanity unit not only supports your sink and hides pipework, but also provides plenty of space for cleaning products, toiletries and bathroom accessories.
-So, whether you're designing a bathroom from scratch, looking to maximise storage in an en suite or small bathroom or are simply looking for bathroom design inspiration, our gallery of great vanity units will help you find something you love.
+A bathroom vanity unit not only supports your sink and hides pipework, but also provides plenty of space for cleaning products, toiletries and bathroom accessories.
+So, whether you're designing a bathroom from scratch, looking to maximise storage in an en-suite or small bathroom or are simply looking for bathroom design inspiration, our gallery of great vanity units will help you find something you love.

 1. Choose a sleek vanity for a contemporary bathroom

 If your bathroom has a contemporary look, consider opting for a simple vanity unit that speaks for itself.
 Opting for a finish that (almost) blends in with the rest of your scheme will help create a sleek and stylish finish.

 Combining chrome and a white high gloss finish, this vanity from Duravit's Cape Cod Collection provides abundant storage space, concealed behind sleek doors.

 Find more modern bathroom design ideas in our guide.

 2. Style a dark-finish vanity unit for an industrial look